Jobs and Talent — 8 min

 Check whether you need to establish an employer of record (EOR) or a professional employer organization (PEO).

-If you do not already own an entity in the country where you want to hire, you will want to consider an EOR.
+If you don’t already own an entity in the country where you want to hire, you’ll want to consider an EOR.

 An EOR hires employees on your behalf in other countries.
 They take on the burden of compliance and leave you free to focus on growing your business.